-How the Key Audit Matter was addressed in our audit

-Our audit procedures in respect of this area included:

-- 1. Obtained an understanding from the management with respect to process followed and controls implemented by the Company to perform annual impairment test related to goodwill and intangibles; - 2.
-Assessed the Company's internal controls over preparation of annual budgets and future forecasts for the business as a whole and the approach followed for annual impairment test and key assumptions applied; - 3.
-Evaluated the reasonableness of the assumptions used and appropriateness of the valuation methodology applied and tested the discount rate and long-term growth rates used in the forecast including comparison to economic and industry forecasts where appropriate; - 4.
-Assessed reasonableness and appropriateness of the future revenue and margins, the historical accuracy of the Company's estimates and its ability to produce accurate long-term forecasts; - 5.
-Compared the future operating cash flow forecasts with the business plan and budgets approved by the Board; and - Verified the disclosures made by the management in the standalone financial statements;
+Sr. No Key Audit Matters How the Key Audit Matter was addressed in our audit 1 Impairment of Goodwill Οι r audit procedures in respect of this area included: Refer Note 38 to the standalone financial statements.
+Goodwill is tested for impairment by the Management on an annual basis as required by IND AS 36 - Impairment of Asset.
+In determining the fair value/ 1.
+Obtained an understanding from the management with respect to process followed and controls implemented by the Company to perform annual impairment test related to goodwill and intangibles; value in use of business reporting units, the Company has applied judgment in estimating future revenues, operating profit margins, long-term growth rate and discount rates.
+2. Assessed the Company's internal controls over preparation of annual budgets and future forecasts for the business as a whole and the approach followed for annual impairment test and key assumptions applied; As at March 31, 2022, Goodwill represents 20.22% of the Company's total assets and 33.45% of the Company's total shareholder's equity.
+The Company has performed its annual impairment test of goodwill and determined that there is no impairment required 3.
+Evaluated the reasonableness of the assumptions used and appropriateness of the valuation methodology applied and tested the discount rate and long-term growth rates used in the forecast including comparison to economic and industry forecasts where appropriate; to be done.
+Due to significance of the above matter and involvement of the significant management 4.
+Assessed reasonableness and appropriateness of the future revenue and margins, the historical accuracy of the Company's estimates and its ability to produce accurate long-term forecasts; judgement in estimation of fair value/ value in use, we have considered this as a key audit matter.
+5. Compared the future operating cash flow forecasts with the business plan and budgets approved by the Board; and 6.
+Verified the disclosures made by the management in the standalone financial statements;